samboy/ChessVariantResearch/Congo/README.md

 ## The opening

-The first move not done on the D (middle) file has to be done on White’s right hand side; i.e. one can not move a piece on White’s left hand side (the A/B/C files) without having moved a piece on White’s right hand side (the E/F/G files) first.
+The first move not done on the D (middle) file has to be done on White’s right hand side; i.e. one can not move a piece from or to White’s left hand side (the A/B/C files) without having moved a piece on White’s right hand side (the E/F/G files) first.
+Once either player has moved a piece on White’s right hand side, either player can move any piece on the board.

+For example, C-B2 can not be White’s opening move; White would have to play the equivalent move C-F2 instead.
+Once White plays C-F2, Black is free to play C-B6 or any other legal move.
+Likewise, if white opens D3, Black may not play C-B6, since D3 is a move made on the center file, but would have to play the equivalent C-F6 move instead.
+Once Black plays C-F6, White can play any legal move on either side of the board.

+L-C2 is not a legal first move for White; L-E2 would have to be played instead.

+The reason for this rule is to prevent “mirror image” openings; any given opening will have the same left-to-right orientation.

 Note that the Zillions file does not enforce this rule; there is a Lua script which will correct Zillions saved files where a